How Debt Management Works

 Are you considering enrolling in CCCMD’s Debt Management Program (DMP)?
 How this affects your credit score will depend on the credit reporting policies of the individual creditors in your program.
 The financial skills you learn during the program will help you develop habits to improve your credit score.

-CCCSMD is an accredited, non-profit financial advocate that has been a trusted member of the community since 1966.
+CCCSMD is an accredited, non-profit credit counseling agency that has been a trusted member of the community since 1966.
 CCCSMD does not lend money and is not a collection agency.
 Annually, we help more than 30,000 people gain the knowledge and skills they need to improve their finances.
-Our counselors are all professionally trained and certified.
+Our Financial Advocates are all professionally trained and certified.
 When clients come to us, they do not judge.
 Instead, they listen and provide personalized advice to meet each client’s needs.

 What do I need to do to repay my debt and be financially stable?

 Throughout your DMP, CCCSMD maintains regular contact to ensure you are able to reach your goals.
-If you have questions, our Client Services department offers ongoing advice and support.
+If you have questions, our Financial Advocates offer ongoing advice and support.
 We also provide a host of free educational resources, including a quarterly client newsletter, monthly financial e-bulletins, and online personal finance and housing courses and podcasts.